Published: January 30, 2018 • Last updated: April 13, 2021 at 11:21 am

 Sure can!
 For Starters:

-The sooner we stop talking about ‘old rules’ and ‘new rules’ the better.
+Let’s stop talking about ‘old rules’ and ‘new rules’

 When they determine how much mortgage you qualify for, they still only want no more than 39% of your gross income to go towards your mortgage payment, property taxes, heating costs and maintenance fees, if any.
 This is called your gross debt service ratio.
 (GDS)